 To change your logo go to the 'Page Master' under the 'Design' menu

-In my view Armadale used to be a better place around here for changing crew who could come by train to Mallaig and then jump on the ferry, but I am biased because I used to charter from there for years, in the days of Charlie Barrington and the Rival 34s, now the very well thought of Isle of Skye Yachts.
-However, with pontoons at Mallaig right by the railway station changing crew should be easier there, and certainly there are good shops for provisions.
+In my view Armadale used to be the best place around here for changing crew who could come by train to Mallaig and then jump on the ferry, but I am biased because I used to charter from there for years, in the days of Charlie Barrington and the Rival 34s, now the very well thought of Isle of Skye Yachts.
+However, with pontoons at Mallaig right by the railway station, changing crew should be as easy as Arisaig.

 Please let me know if there is anything wrong or out of date on this page, or if there is anything I should add — by clicking HERE